jeffreycwitt/pl399/docs/10b-Bush-Nelson.md

 ## Concern 2:  single sequences are not always appropriate for everyone.

 <div class="discussion" markdown="1">
-What kinds of content often get forced into a linear sequence via "publication" through a printed medium?
+<span class="respond"/> What kinds of content often get forced into a linear sequence via "publication" through a printed medium?

-How does this single sequence distort or affect or reception of the message?
+<span class="respond"/> How does this single sequence distort or affect or reception of the message?

-What would it mean to be able to travel this content via multiple or varied perspectives?
+<span class="respond"/> What would it mean to be able to travel this content via multiple or varied perspectives?
 How might this give us new perspectives on the message?

-(discussion board)
 </div>

 # Nelson v Allen 1979 Interview